{Below please find the Tabernacle

 Griffiths, Bartons, Weekes, and Blackwells.
 She remembers her daddy driving a

-horse-drawn scoop to dig out a tank on the Allen Place near the Cook Cemetery .
+horse-drawn scoop to dig out a tank on the Allen Place Cook Cemetery

 Gladys was the oldest of five